Azure/fleet/docs/troubleshooting/clusterResourcePlacementScheduled.md

 # How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to false?
 The `ClusterResourcePlacementScheduled` condition is set to `false` when the scheduler cannot find all the clusters needed as specified by the scheduling policy.
-> Note: In addition, it may be helpful to look into the logs for the [scheduler](https://github.com/Azure/fleet/blob/main/pkg/scheduler/scheduler.go) to get more information on why the scheduling failed.
+> Note: To get more information about why the scheduling fails, you can check the [scheduler](https://github.com/Azure/fleet/blob/main/pkg/scheduler/scheduler.go) logs.

 ### Common scenarios: